KarkiAnmol/KarkiAnmol/README.md

 - 📫 How to reach me **anmolkarki101@gmail.com**

-- ⚡ Fun fact **I have a playful side when it comes to coding, I like to challenge myself by interchanging 0s and 1s, it helps me to think outside the box.**
+- ⚡ Fun fact: **I have a playful side when it comes to coding, I like to challenge myself by interchanging 0s and 1s, it helps me to think outside the box.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">